eeyribas/Python-Tkinter-GUI-Examples/README.md

 # Python-Tkinter-GUI-Examples
-This repository contains examples of user interfaces created using the Tkinter module in Python.
+Contains user interface examples created using the Tkinter module in Python.
+The interface examples include ColorCircleDrawer, ContinuousMessageDisplay, LiveTextInserter, TextAndImageViewer and TextStreamer.
 The interface examples utilize toolbox elements such as listbox and button.

+Programming Language: Python

-Python IDEs: PyCharm, Thonny
+IDE: PyCharm, Thonny

-Python Version: Python3
+Version: Python3

-Python Modules: To install the necessary Python modules on the Windows, you should review the Python documentation according to the selected IDE.
+Modules: To install the necessary Python modules for the examples, you should review the Python documentation according to the selected IDE.

 Operating System: Windows, Linux